Discretionary Distributions in Cook Islands Trusts

 The Distribution Request Process

 Distributions from a Cook Islands trust follow a formal process.
-The specifics vary by trustee, but the general structure is consistent across the licensed trustee companies operating in the Cook Islands.
+The specifics vary by trustee company, but the general structure is consistent across the licensed trustee companies operating in the Cook Islands.

 The beneficiary or the protector submits a written distribution request to the trustee.
-The request identifies the amount, the purpose, and the account or method by which the funds should be delivered.
+The request identifies the amount, the purpose, and the account or method for delivering the funds.
 The trustee reviews the request against the trust deed’s distribution terms, considers the letter of wishes, evaluates the trust’s financial position, and checks whether any legal or regulatory factors affect the distribution.
 If the trustee approves the request, it issues a written resolution documenting the decision and the reasoning.
 The funds are then transferred according to the resolution.

-This process serves two purposes.
-First, it ensures that every distribution reflects the trustee’s independent decision, documented in writing.
-Second, it creates a record showing the trust is functioning as a genuine discretionary trust rather than as an account controlled by the settlor.
+Every distribution reflects the trustee’s independent decision, documented in writing.
+This creates a record showing the trust functions as a genuine discretionary trust rather than as an account controlled by the settlor.
 A creditor examining the trust’s distribution history will look for evidence that the trustee exercised independent judgment, or alternatively, that the trustee approved every request without meaningful review.

 Distributions During Duress

-The trustee’s discretionary authority becomes most important when a duress event occurs.
-During duress, the duress clause instructs the trustee to disregard any direction given by a person acting under court pressure.
-The trustee’s independent discretion over distributions becomes the sole mechanism through which trust assets can move.
+The trustee’s discretionary authority becomes most consequential when a duress event occurs.
+The duress clause instructs the trustee to disregard any direction given by a person acting under court pressure.
+During duress, the trustee’s independent discretion over distributions becomes the sole mechanism through which trust assets can move.

-In most cases, a trustee will suspend distributions to a beneficiary who is subject to a court order or legal proceeding.
-The reasoning is straightforward: if the trustee distributes funds to a beneficiary whose accounts are subject to a court-ordered freeze or seizure, those funds may flow directly to the creditor.
-Suspending distributions to the affected beneficiary keeps the trust assets within the structure and beyond the creditor’s reach.
+A trustee will typically suspend distributions to a beneficiary who is subject to a court order or legal proceeding.
+If the trustee distributes funds to a beneficiary whose accounts are subject to a court-ordered freeze or seizure, those funds may flow directly to the creditor.
+Suspending distributions to the affected beneficiary keeps assets within the trust structure.

 The trust does not freeze entirely during duress.
-The trustee keeps discretion to make distributions to other beneficiaries who are not subject to the legal proceedings, to pay trust expenses, and to manage ongoing obligations.
-The trustee may also arrange for the affected beneficiary’s reasonable living expenses to be covered through indirect means, though the specifics depend on the trust deed’s provisions and the trustee’s assessment.
+The trustee retains discretion to distribute assets to unaffected beneficiaries, pay trust expenses, and manage ongoing obligations.
+The trustee may also arrange for the affected beneficiary’s reasonable living expenses through indirect means, depending on the trust deed’s provisions and the trustee’s assessment of the situation.

-The interaction between the duress clause and the trustee’s distribution authority is one of the reasons the protector and trustee roles must be carefully structured.
-If the protector holds a veto over distributions and the protector is also subject to duress, the governance transfer provisions must ensure that a successor protector can step in without creating a gap in the trust’s distribution authority.
+The interaction between the duress clause and the trustee’s distribution authority is why the protector and trustee roles must be carefully structured.
+If the protector holds a veto over distributions and the protector is also subject to duress, the governance transfer provisions must ensure that a successor protector can step in without interrupting the trust’s distribution authority.

 The Protector’s Role in Distributions